Cosmic ray feedback in galaxies and galaxy clusters -- A pedagogical introduction and a topical review of the acceleration, transport, observables, and dynamical impact of cosmic rays: Open questions and future directions

 \subsubsection{Plasma physics challenges}

 Simulating the plasma kinetics of CR driven instabilities and wave damping with first-principle PIC codes is an enormous numerical challenge because of the large separation of spatial and temporal scales, caused primarily by because of the low CR-to-thermal background number densities, $n_\rmn{cr}/n_\rmn{i}\sim10^{-9}$, and the low Alfv\'en speed, $\varv_\rmn{a}/c=\Omega_\rmn{i,0}/\omega_\rmn{i}\sim10^{-4}$ in the ISM.
-This requires the development of fluid-PIC codes that can reliably model Landau damping of plasma wave energy into thermal energy of the corresponding background fluid components \citep[e.g.,][]{lemmerz_coupling_2023}, which allows one (i) to study the impact of inhomogeneities in the background plasma density and magnetic field on the instability growth rates, microscopic CR-wave scattering rates and thus CR transport descriptions, (ii) to understand the non-linear saturated regime of the interplay of various CR driven instabilities and wave damping processes (non-linear Landau damping and ion-neutral damping), and (iii) to coarse grain those simulations to derive effective CR scattering rates and transport coefficients.
+This requires the development of fluid-PIC codes that can reliably model Landau damping of plasma wave energy into thermal energy of the corresponding background fluid components \citep[e.g.,][]{lemmerz_coupling_2023}, which allows one (i) to study the impact of inhomogeneities in the background plasma density and magnetic field on the instability growth rates, microscopic CR-wave scattering rates and thus CR transport descriptions and (ii) to understand the non-linear saturated regime of the interplay of various CR driven instabilities and wave damping processes (non-linear Landau damping and ion--neutral damping).
 Owing to the numerical requirement of resolving light characteristics in these approaches, the simulation sizes and achievable dimensionality is naturally limited and argues for complementing those simulations with more efficient MHD-PIC codes \citep[e.g.,][]{bai_magnetohydrodynamic-particle--cell_2015} that however precludes modeling the displacement current and other electron dynamics as well as Landau damping into separate electron and proton background plasmas.
 Nevertheless, these approaches will enable us to pursue three-dimensional simulations of CR transport in driven turbulence and thus to study the impact of turbulent damping on CR transport.
+We envision that this numerical progress would have to be complemented by an analytical derivation of turbulent damping from first principles, which will enable a calculation of the streaming instability growth rate in a turbulent background -- something very important that has not yet been achieved.\\

+Clearly, (MHD-)PIC simulations can at most study idealized cases and will not be able to probe global astrophysical settings.
+This calls for going beyond MHD at global scales, and to develop ``extended MHD'' models, which include Landau closures.
+To this end, several routes offer promising ways forward that include coarse graining fluid-PIC simulations to derive effective CR scattering rates and transport coefficients and/or to adopt algorithms developed for magnetic fusion plasmas.
+Those take into account the weakly collisional nature of most astrophysical diffuse plasmas, which leads to anisotropies of the distribution functions, which excites microscale instabilities that provide additional scattering for particle transport processes.